SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/monitoring-and-controlling-devices.md

       2. Confirm the selection and click **Next**.
 4. Select target devices by applying filters to the paginated list of all devices.
 You can filter by status, name, type, model, group, registration date and alarms.
 You may apply multiple filters.
 To apply a filter, click the column header, make your filter option choices in the context menu and click **Apply**.
 You can clear all filters by clicking **Clear filters** above the list.
 For the operation types "configuration update", "software update" and "apply device profile", the list is already filtered by the according device type.
 Click **Next**.
     ![Bulk operation wizard, step 3](/images/users-guide/DeviceManagement/devmgmt-devicecontrol-bulk-operation-wizard-step3.png)
-5. Pick a start date and a delay.
+5. Select a start date and a delay.
 The delay may either be in seconds or milliseconds and is the time spent between each single operation of the bulk operation.
 Click **Schedule bulk operation** to create the bulk operation.
     ![Bulk operation wizard, step 4](/images/users-guide/DeviceManagement/devmgmt-devicecontrol-bulk-operation-wizard-step4.png)

 ##### To schedule a single operation as bulk operation

-You can schedule a single operation as a bulk operation either from the **Single operations** tab or from a device **Control** tab.
+You can schedule a single operation as a bulk operation either from the **Single operations** tab or from a **Control** tab of a particular device.
 Follow these steps:

-1. Hover over the bulk operation you want to schedule as a bulk operation, click the menu icon and then click **Schedule as bulk operation**.
+1. Hover over the single operation you want to schedule as a bulk operation, click the menu icon and then click **Schedule as bulk operation**.
 2. The resulting wizard is similar to the wizard in [To create a bulk operation with the wizard](#to-create-a-bulk-operation-with-the-wizard).
 However, there are just two steps because the operation type is inferred from the operation that is scheduled as a bulk operation.
-3. See the description of the [full wizard](#to-create-a-bulk-operation-with-the-wizard) for a description of the last two steps.
+See the description of the [full wizard](#to-create-a-bulk-operation-with-the-wizard) and follow it.

 ##### <a name="bulk-operations"></a>To edit the schedule of bulk operations